3d-3d Correspondence and 2d $\mathcal{N}=(0,2)$ Boundary Conditions: 3d theories from the equivalent quivers

 for pairwise different $a,b,c,d \in I$ such that

 and

 \end{itemize}

-Equivalent quivers give the same quantities but with different quiver forms.
-Therefore, 3d $\mathcal{N}=2$ theories obtained from the equivalent quivers are expected to be dual to each other, and this applies to the 3d $\mathcal{N}=2$ theories obtained from the standard quiver form \eqref{gendt} or \eqref{gendtn}, for examples, which are discussed in section \ref{ssec:lk} and section \ref{sssec:afk}.
+Equivalent quivers give the same quiver forms but with different expressions.
+Therefore, 3d $\mathcal{N}=2$ theories whose half-indices are given by the equivalent quiver forms are expected to be dual to each other, and this applies to the 3d $\mathcal{N}=2$ theories obtained from the quiver form \eqref{gendt} or \eqref{gendtn}, for examples, which are discussed in section \ref{ssec:lk} and section \ref{sssec:afk}.

 \end{appendices}